-Babies have been brought into this world since the beginning of mankind.
+Babies have been brought into this world since the beginning of time.
 Even up until the time when my father was born in 1930 a majority of births in the US were still taking place at home.
 This completely changed in the next ten years and led us to where we are now, with a majority of births taking place in the hospital.
 The reasons for this shift were numerous.
 Today many women sight “ what if there is a complication” as reasons to deliver at a hospital.
 One of these “complications“ can be a baby in breech position.

 Breech presentation is defined as a fetus in a longitudinal lie with the buttocks or feet closest to the cervix and occurs in 3-4% of all deliveries.
 In 2010 ACOG (The American Congress of Obstetricians and Gynecologists) stated” The decision regarding the mode of delivery should depend on the experience of the health care provider.
 Cesarean delivery will be the preferred mode of delivery for most physicians because of the diminishing expertise in vaginal breech delivery.
 Obstetricians should offer and perform external cephalic version whenever possible.
 Planned vaginal delivery of a term singleton breech fetus may be reasonable under hospital-specific protocol guidelines for both eligibility and labor management.
 In those instances in which breech vaginal deliveries are pursued, great caution should be exercised, and detailed patient informed consent should be documented.
 Before embarking on a plan for a vaginal breech delivery, women should be informed that the risk of perinatal or neonatal mortality or short-term serious neonatal morbidity might be higher than if a cesarean delivery is planned.”